The Middle Funnel Vanishing Act: Where Google's answer engine killed your customer journey

 The Short Answer: Google's shift to an answer engine has eliminated the middle funnel touchpoints where prospects used to build trust with your business.
 Click-through rates have dropped significantly, meaning fewer visitors reach your site where actual conversion happens.
-The solution isn't better search engine optimisation (SEO) - it's diversifying beyond Google dependency entirely.
+The solution isn't better SEO - it's diversifying beyond Google dependency entirely.

-Google has been evolving from a traditional search engine into an answers engine, prioritising direct answers over directing traffic to websites.
-This shift from "Search Engine" to "Answer Engine" is the biggest disruption to digital marketing since the move to mobile.
-We're seeing the rise of ChatGPT, Perplexity, and other systems making it harder to track, whilst creating more channels for people to optimise to.
+Google has been evolving from a traditional search engine into an answer engine, prioritising direct answers over directing traffic to websites.
+This shift from "Search Engine" to "Answer Engine" represents the biggest disruption to digital marketing since the move to mobile.
+We're seeing the rise of ChatGPT, Perplexity, and other AI systems making it harder to track customer journeys whilst creating more channels for optimisation.

 Think about how your customers used to find you.
 They'd search for a problem, find your article, read it, maybe check out another page or two, then eventually contact you.
 Those extra touchpoints - the "maybe I'll read their case study" or "let me see what else they've written" moments - are vanishing from Google's search results.